There’s an app for just about everything these days, so it’s not too surprising to learn that there’s an app for birth control: Natural Cycles.

 Temperature readings must be done immediately in the morning — while you’re still in bed, before even using the bathroom.
 Make sure you get at least three hours of uninterrupted sleep each night to ensure an accurate reading.
 You’ll enter your temperature into the app.
 On days when you may be feeling ill and suspect your temperature has spiked from sickness, you can skip entering your temperature.

 The company website says you don’t have to take daily temperature readings, but making a habit of consistent readings most mornings helps the algorithm get to know your cycle better.

 From here, Natural Cycles starts studying your data — your temperature readings and menstrual cycle information.
 This is how the app tells you which days are most likely to be fertile, with a definitive red (fertile) or green (not fertile).

 Your screen will either show a green message saying “Not Fertile” or a red message that says “Use Protection” — meaning there’s a higher chance for pregnancy on that day.

-The app can also track other things, like PMS, pain, mood changes, and libido.
+The app can also track other things, like premenstrual syndrome(PMS), pain, mood changes, and libido.